Transfer-Entropy-Regularized Markov Decision Processes

 In this section, we apply the proposed forward-backward Arimoto-Blahut algorithm (Algorithm~\ref{alg1}) to study how the price of information affects the level of information-frugality, which yields qualitatively different decision policies.

 Consider a situation in which Alice, whose movements are described by Markovian dynamics controlled by Bob, is traveling through a maze shown in Fig.~\ref{fig:grid}.
-Suppose at any given time Alice knows her location in the maze, but she does not know the geometry of the maze.
-Bob, on the other hand, knows the geometry (including start and goal locations), but observing Alice's location is costly.
-We model the problem as an MDP where the state $X_t$ is the cell where Alice is located at time step $t$, and $U_t$ is a navigation instruction given by Bob.
+Suppose that Bob knows the geometry of the maze (including start and goal locations), but observing Alice's location is costly.
+We model this problem as an MDP where the state $X_t$ is the cell where Alice is located at time step $t$, and $U_t$ is a navigation instruction given by Bob.
 The observation cost is characterized by the transfer entropy.
 We assume five different instructions are possible; $u=N, E, S, W$ and $R$, corresponding to \emph{go north}, \emph{go east}, \emph{go south}, \emph{go west}, and \emph{rest}.
-The initial state is the cell indicated by ``S'' in Fig.~\ref{fig:grid}, and the motion of Alice is described by a transition probability $p(X_{t+1}|X_t, U_t)$.
+The initial state is the cell indicated by ``S'' in Fig.~\ref{fig:grid}, and the motion of Alice is described by a transition probability $p(x_{t+1}|x_t, u_t)$.